 The Treasury - Te Tai Ōhanga is the Government’s lead economic and financial adviser and steward of the public sector financial management and regulatory systems.

-Our vision is to be a world-leading Treasury working towards higher living standards for New Zealanders.
+Our vision is lifting living standards for all New Zealanders.

 It’s important that New Zealand’s economy supports higher living standards for this and future generations, and that all New Zealanders can play their role in the economy and society.
 We want New Zealand to be prosperous, and for that prosperity to be sustainable and inclusive.

-In addition we are one of three central agencies, along with:
+The Treasury is one of the public sector’s three central agencies, along with:

-There are three key outcomes that the Treasury works towards to raise living standards:
+As set out in our Strategic Intentions 2021-2025, there are four strategic outcomes that the Treasury works towards in order to lift living standards:

 Resources on the various aspects of our work can be found throughout this website, including information on:

-Driving what we do is our vision to be a world-leading Treasury working toward higher living standards for New Zealanders.
+Driving what we do is our vision of lifting living standards for all New Zealanders.

-We also recognise that a broad view and an enquiring mind are essential for us to be a world-leading Treasury.
-Real-world challenges have encouraged us to diversify our thinking, to be more outwardly focused and collaborative, and to foster and harness greater diversity in the people who work for us.
+A broad view and an enquiring mind are essential for the Treasury.
+Real-world challenges have encouraged us to diversify our thinking, to be outwardly focused and collaborative, and to foster and harness greater diversity in the people who work for us.
 For more information on how we are thinking, acting and engaging differently see the following speech.